sodabreak/MHA2HLA/README.md

         - apply down-scale matrix to hidden_state to get the C(latent) state.
         - apply SVD to up-scale matrix to get the B matrix, and compute RoPE to C(latent) state.
         - cache key_states_h and queue_states_h
-        - apply up-scale matrix to recover to original dimention to compute attenntion.

-## TODO
-- 1. finetune the original model to see the baseline
-- 2. solve the problem of SVD: the computation of SVD is slow
-    - set B matrix as learnable parameters
-    - use fast SVD
-- 3. finish training lists as Above to see the influence